 1. Shall be utilized for camp fires or to cook food for human consumption.

-2. Shall be no bigger than 3-foot across and the flames shall not reach more than 3-foot in height.
+2. Shall be no bigger than 3 feet across and the flames shall not reach more than 3 feet in height.

 3. The area should be cleared of all combustible materials.

 4. A source of water shall be available; garden house, fire extinguishers, filled buckets.

 5. Fires should not be started before 7 a.m. and must be extinguished before 12:01 a.m.

 6. The fire should be at least 20 feet from nearest building.

 7. No green wood or high smoke producing materials may be used for burning.
 No building materials may be used.
 Only clean, dry wood may be used for fuel.

 Permits for any other outdoor fires that do not fit these conditions must be obtained from the Allegheny Health Department, Bureau of Air Pollution.